 Tidal volume is the volume of air you breathe in a single breath.
 Exercise causes an increase in tidal volume because your requirements for oxygen go up.
 This increase is mediated in different ways depending on when it occurs during your exercise.
 An increase in tidal volume is necessary to effectively meet your body's increased oxygen requirements, as an increase in your rate of respiration alone is not sufficient.

-According to Michael G. Levitzky in his "Pulmonary Physiology," in a normal adult, tidal volume is approximately 500 ml of air per breath.
+According to Duke University, in a normal male adult, tidal volume is approximately 500 ml of air per breath.
+For women, the amount is 20 to 25 percent less than that.
 However, changes in air requirements, such as those that occur during exercise, and changes in your lungs' ability to expand and contract, such as those that occur with certain neuromuscular and respiratory diseases, can change tidal volume.

 Later increases in tidal volume are likely mediated by chemical receptors in your circulation which recognize that your body's metabolism has increased, and respond by instructing your lungs to emit more carbon dioxide.
 The chemicals involved in this increase include oxygen, carbon dioxide, lactic acid, arachadonic acid and bradykinin, and the receptors involved are located on many organs throughout your body.

 Read more: How to Improve Lung Capacity for Running

 Your lungs are made up of tissues that can exchange carbon dioxide for oxygen, and also of tissues that cannot.
 The air included in a tidal volume measurement interacts with both of these parts — so it follows that not all of the air in the tidal volume is exchanging carbon dioxide for oxygen.
 The component of your tidal volume that is not involved in carbon dioxide/oxygen exchange is known as the "dead space," according to StatPearls.